Raid on Griessie: Background

-Much of the Dutch East Indies squadon, including the three aging 68-gun ships of the line Kortenaer, Pluto and Revolutie, escaped the raid.
+Much of the Dutch East Indies squadron, including the three aging 68-gun ships of the line Kortenaer, Pluto and Revolutie, escaped the raid.
 Hartsinck sought to divide his forces shortly before Pellew's attack and consequently sent several vessels eastwards along the Javan coast under Captain William Cowell, an American captain in the Dutch navy.
 Cowell's force eventually sheltered in a protected anchorage at the town of Griessie near Surabaya, 570 mi to the east of Batavia.
 There, the squadron rapidly deteriorated to the point where Kortenaer was converted into a sheer hulk and Pluto and Revolutie were disarmed, their cannon transferred onto nearby shore batteries.